computingtogether/thought_stream/notes.md

 rename app/assets/stylesheets/application.css to  app/assets/stylesheets/application.scss

 Running rails s in the command line and visiting http://localhost:3000/, you can see that the form for adding new thoughts is very small.
-Head to app/views/entries/_form.html.erb and give the text field a class name "text-area__thoughts" (it's BEMy), change text_field to text_area to give more space, set a placeholder for the text area, and let's make  it 3 rows high.
+Head to app/views/entries/_form.html.erb and give the text field a class name "text-field__thoughts", set a placeholder for the text area.
 Finally, let's set this text area to autofocus to create a a good user experience for this app.
 Now that we have a placeholder we can delete the default for label that rails gave us.
 Delete <%= form.label :thoughts %> from the entries _form.html.erb partial.